 While I enjoy discussing with clients what I’ve found in the inspection and answering their questions about what type of professional to call or what some possible solutions are to the issue at hand, I never enjoy trying to prioritize repairs.
 Part of the reason for this is while many items are structural and could have serious consequences if not addressed, others are less obvious, cosmetic, or technically-working-but-consider-replacing type defects.

-None the less, there are some items that need to be addressed immediately, and by someone who knows what they’re doing, such as having a license to perform their craft in Texas, and in the case of general contractors, the City of San Antonio requires general contractors who remodel to have a license.
+None the less, there are some items that should to be addressed as soon as possible and by someone who knows what they’re doing, such as having a license to perform their craft in Texas.

 1) Anything listed in Section 2 (II) of your report is electrical related, and we recommend you have any of these items listed addressed as soon as possible by a licensed electrician.
 Electrical problems such as loose or incorrectly installed wiring, loose breakers, very old breakers, etc. are not only shock-hazards but even more importantly, fire hazards.
 Electrical work is highly regulated due to the required knowledge and skill necessary to work with it safely (and correctly), so we only recommend contacting licensed electricians, not handymen or husbands.
 In fact, 98% of all unsafe electrical work that we find in the field is a result of home-owners and other non-electricians performing the work themselves instead of calling a professional.
 Get this stuff checked out.